 And there’s another damned thing: Media likes to pretend other media doesn’t exist.
 If the Reno paper or the Sun (let’s just forget about the R-J in this instance) were to publish anything about the Laxalt-GCB-FBI story, they would necessarily have to mention the Nevada Independent, in a tacit admission that a non-profit start-up competitor not only exists, but beat them on a pretty juicy story.
 (Disclosure: I’ve written a couple of freelance pieces for the Indy, for which I have been paid U.S. dollars, and I confess I think that conflict has influenced the piece you are reading now: I sincerely suspect if I hadn’t published anything in the Indy, this blog post would be much, much, much harsher on the rest of the state’s media.)

 Competition, we are told, is healthy.
-Again, there are some fine journalists in Nevada.
+Take casinos, for example, they’re always trying to work out What do Gamblers Want Out of an Online Casino and provide them so they are able to get the edge of their competitors.
+And, as I said, there are some fine journalists in Nevada.
 So here’s a suggestion for their managers and editors: Don’t ignore the competition.
 Let your reporters compete with it.
 Don’t deprive your audiences of information because you didn’t get it first and you’ve been convinced you mustn’t do anything in aid of a competitor’s brand.
 Let healthy competition drive better and more coverage, not less, on this issue and others, in keeping with your mission to foster a well-informed public.